 With 140 employees at the Virginia facility today, Grucci says the family saves "hundreds of thousands of dollars" on worker's compensation fees each year.

-2. Seize opportunities to
+2. Seize opportunities to diversify the business.

 In 1997, the family officially founded a separate manufacturing business called Pyrotechnique by Grucci.
 Not long after, it landed a major contract building simulated hand grenades for the U.S. Department of Defense.